jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 To find a *minimalistic* theme, you can search the Web and try one by one (what I did), or you can you use GitHub Search with `NOT` operator: `hugo theme NOT node`.
 Try to sponsor the project you choose whenever you can.

-I choose [LoveIt](https://github.com/dillonzq/LoveIt) for various reasons:
+I choosed [LoveIt](https://github.com/dillonzq/LoveIt) for various reasons:
 - It focus on writing.
 - It has good documentation.
 You can check it out [here](https://www.hugoloveit.com)
 - Simple.